phanan/vue-snippets/README.md

   </style>
   ```
   ````
-4. Update the file with your tip (and some of your details).
+4. Update the file with your snippet (and some of your details).
 You don't need to fill in everything -- only title, date, description, your name, and the snippet itself, are really required.
-The tip can be previewed with `hugo server`.
+The snippet can be previewed with `hugo server`.
 5. Once you're happy with how it looks, commit the file and create a PR 🎉